The Soviet Union and the Rebirth of Russia: Stalin, Gorbachev, and Putin

 Students will choose between language study and a special history workshop segment, which will explore the former Central Asian republics of the Soviet Union through their ancient and diverse cultures, languages, religions, traditions, gender relations, ethnicity, and collective identities.
 A 12-credit option is available to students who do not wish to participate in the daytime Russian language segment or the special workshop; a 4-credit option is available to students wanting only the language segment or special workshop.
 To enter language study at this point, students should have the equivalent of two quarters of college Russian.

-education, diplomatic and security services, film, music, art, international business, and graduate studies in international affairs and in Russian and Slavic literary, historical, political, and social studies.
+This offering will prepare you for careers and advanced study in: education, diplomatic and security services, film, music, art, international business, and graduate studies in international affairs and in Russian and Slavic literary, historical, political, and social studies.

 $40 for poster presentations and workshop supplies.